vincent-breysse/VulkanEngine/README.md

 ### Overview
 My hobby rendering engine.
 Mostly worked on it in mid-2021 and stopped since then.
 The code is a bit messy but the output is kind of pretty :3 Also decently fast for a CPU driven renderer.
 Note that all the 65 light sources in the demo below are casting **realtime shadows**.
 Nothing is baked.

+Demo running with an i9-10980XE CPU + RX 6900 XT GPU.

 https://user-images.githubusercontent.com/45799308/202927609-f58dbcd5-c1ef-42e8-a690-84de3320f810.mp4